tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-COMPLIANT if dwc:basisOfRecord is bdq:NotEmpty; otherwise NOT_COMPLIANT
+COMPLIANT if dwc:basisOfRecord is bdqval:NotEmpty; otherwise NOT_COMPLIANT

 #### Information Elements